K-PaaS/application-platform-guide-eng/user_guide/development_platform/java_service_metering.md

 ### <div id='24'/>2.4.7.
 MongoServiceInstanceBindingService Implementation Body

 When requesting the service broker binding CLI, the application environment information is input through the parameter object.
-Map these information to the ServiceInstanceBinding in the metering field.
+Map this information to the ServiceInstanceBinding in the metering field.

--   Request example of service broker binding CLI
+-   Request an example of a service broker binding CLI

   	    $ cf bind-service sample-api-node-caller mongod_service -c
 		'{"app_organization_id":"test05","app_space_id":"testspaceId","metering_plan_id":"standard"}'